linux-integrity/ima-doc/ima-concepts.rst

 These features are triggered based on :ref:`ima-policy-top` rule actions.

-* :ref:`ima-measurement` maintains an aggregate integrity value over the measurement event log if the platform has a TPM chip.
-The TPM can attest to the state of these system files.
+* :ref:`ima-measurement` maintains a measurement event log and maintains an aggregate integrity value over this event event log in a PCR if the platform has a TPM chip.
 It typically uses PCR 10.
-  The TPM attestation quote is a signature over the PCR, indirectly providing integrity over the measurement event log.
+A TPM attestation quote is a signature over the PCR, indirectly providing integrity over the measurement event log.

   The measurement feature requires both a TPM and an independent verifier.